Welcome to the School of Nursing

 Phone: (540) 678-4374

 Fax: (540) 665-5519

 Northern Virginia Campus

 Phone: (571) 223-0238

 To apply to the School of Nursing, inquire about Curriculum Requirements and for all Admissions information:

 Thank you for your interest and we look forward to hearing from you!

-The Division of Nursing offers baccalaureate, masters, and doctoral degree programs which are fully accredited by:
+The School of Nursing offers baccalaureate, masters, and doctoral degree programs which are fully accredited by: